hobyr/irregular_verbs_generator/README.md

 In the code, it's possible to specify the number of worksheets to generate.

 Each table is randomly generated, so it's very rare that you'll get the exact same table twice, even if you generate thousands of worksheets.

+## IVW.pdf

+The given PDF file is an example of how the generated worksheets look.
+It contains 30 worksheets ready to be used.
+The instructions at the top of the page, aimed at students, is currently written in French.
+Get into the code to modify it into the desired language.

+## Versions

+v1.0: Initial version.